Creation Crafts and Activities for Sunday School

 Creation Book - Sent in by Natalie

-On the Second Day the kids took blue saran wrap and glued it to the bottom for the waters below and glued; cotton balls on the top half of the page for waters and clouds above.
+Day 2 -On the second day the kids took blue Saran Wrap and glued it to the bottom for the waters below and glued; cotton balls on the top half of the page for waters and clouds above.

-For the Fifth Day they cut out birds and fish, and glued them to the page.
+Day 5 - Children glue pictures of birds and fish to the page.
 They also glued some more of the blue saran wrap to the bottom so it looked like the fish were in water.

-For the Sixth Day I used my digital camera to take pictures of each of the kids and printed it out on white card stock.
+Day 6 - I used my digital camera to take pictures of each of the kids and printed them out on white card stock.
 They cut out animals and glued them around their pictures.
 This makes it more personal and helps them to realize that God created them too!

 Gluing a sheet of black and white construction paper together and turning it over can also illustrate the creation of light.
 Gluing a wavy strip of dark blue paper on to the bottom of a sheet of light blue paper and then added a few spread out cotton balls can show the creation of air.
 Adding a brown island coming out of the wavy blue water and then topping it partly with green can illustrate the creation of land and then plants.
 Making small copies (about 6 per sheet of construction paper) for your students to hold and take home helps to reinforce the concepts.
 I only did 2 days of creation per week with my nursery class and these visuals that they could hold helped them.
 Sent in by Loretta Wright